Tonyva002/KotlinWeather/README.md

 ### Necessary tool:

-Install Android Studio
+Install Android Studio.

 ### Steps to execute:

 - Step 1.
-Download or Clone the repository
+Download or Clone the repository.
 - Step 2.
-Unzip the file if you have downloaded it
+Unzip the file if you have downloaded it.
 - Step 3.
-Open it in Android Studio
+Open it in Android Studio.
 - Step 4.
 Create an emulator or connect your physical phone to the pc.
 - Step 5.
-Give it to run
+Give it to run.

 ### Author